-Observing a 2-pulse echo in comparison to the refocused echo, we predominantly find an upward curving of the divided traces (Fig. 5) similar to our comparison of division of SIFTER by SIDRE (Fig. 4).
+Observing a two-pulse echo in comparison to the refocused echo, we predominantly find an upward curving of the divided traces (Fig. 5) similar to our comparison of division of SIFTER by SIDRE (Fig. 4).
 Again the only exception observed is the shortest trace recorded on trityl monoradical in which case a slight downward curvature is observed (and can be speculatively attributed to the domination of the $D\tau_1\tau_2$ factor in the intermolecular coherence transfer term).
-The SIDRE-divided longer traces become significantly flatter for both compounds suggesting the characteristic difference in the shape of SIDRE, representing B_S , and the 2-pulse decay product, representing $B{\rm SIFTER}$, is reduced here.
-The similarity of the traces resulting from division in Fig. 4 (c) and (f) compared to Fig. 5 (c) and (f) is entirely consistent with the prediction made in equations (17,18).
+The SIDRE-divided longer traces become significantly flatter for both compounds, suggesting the characteristic difference in the shape of SIDRE, representing $B{\rm S}$, and the twopulse decay product, representing B{SIFTER} , is reduced here.
+The similarity of the traces resulting from division in Fig. 4c and f compared to Fig. 5c and f is entirely consistent with the prediction made in Eqs.
+(17) and (18).
 First, we observe in Fig. 4 that all traces are flatter after division by the corresponding SIDRE traces.
 While this is consistent with the idea of removal of part of the background, it is in itself not a convincing argument for validity of the theory as the same would be true for division by any decaying signal.
-Rather, the information supporting our theory lies within the dependence on trace length and in conformity with our expectation of the relative behaviour of the three contributions $B_S(\tau_1, \tau_2)$, $B_t(\tau_1)B_t(\tau_2)$ and $D\tau_1\tau_2$.
+Rather, the information supporting our theory lies within the dependence on trace length and in conformity with our expectation of the relative behaviour of the three contributions $B{\rm S}(\tau_1, \tau_2)$, $B_t(\tau_1)B_t(\tau_2)$ and $D\tau_1\tau_2$.
 Between the first two contributions we expect different relaxation behaviour based on dynamical decoupling arguments.
-The more efficient coherence recovery in $B_S(\tau_1, \tau_2)$ at $\tau_1 \approx \tau_2$, i.e. near the centre of the trace, results in faster decay when increasing the difference between τ_1 and τ_2 compared to $B_t(\tau_1)B_t(\tau_2)$, where no such dynamical decoupling effect is contained.
+The more efficient coherence recovery in $B{\rm S}(\tau_1, \tau_2)$ at $\tau_1 \approx \tau_2$, i.e. near the centre of the trace, results in faster decay when increasing the difference between τ_1 and τ_2 compared to $B_t(\tau_1)B_t(\tau_2)$, where no such dynamical decoupling effect is contained.
 Therefore, an upward curvature of the divided traces is expected, as can be seen in Fig. 5.
 The effect is visible in all traces in panel (c), i.e. nitroxide and all but the shortest for trityl.
 Towards the outer edges of the traces this difference between B_S and B_t will become minimal as τ_1 and τ_2 are so dissimilar that dynamical decoupling is no longer of relevance.
 This is expected to be more prominently visible in longer traces which we appropriately observe to flatten towards their outer edges.
-The effect can be verified in Fig. 5, panels (c) and (f).
-In case of nitroxide (panel c) a general flattening is observed for the two longest traces, in case of trityl (panel f) this general flattening is observed only for the longest trace but
+The effect can be verified in Fig. 5c and f.
+In the case of nitroxide (panel c) a general flattening is observed for the two longest traces, in the case of trityl (panel f) this general flattening is observed only for the longest trace but flattening off at the edges of the traces is observed also for shorter traces.
+The second trace length effect we expect is related to the artefact term $D\tau_1\tau_2$.
+While the term itself according to Eq.
+(18) should always have a parabolic shape, its contribution is scaled by $B_t(\tau_1)B_t(\tau_2)$.
+When the signal for either of the B_t terms is decayed, the contribution of the coherence transfer artefact becomes negligible.
+Therefore, we expect it to contribute predominantly in short traces.
+The associated downward curvature along the trace can be seen for the shortest trace measured on trityl in Fig. 7f.